cloudnative-pg/cloudnative-pg.github.io/content/blog/security-and-containers/index.md

 tags:
  - security
 draft: true
-summary: How should you securely deploy PostGres (and other tools) to Kubernetes?
+summary: How should you securely deploy PostgreSQL (and other tools) to Kubernetes?
 ---

 In this blog post, we'll analyze in more depth some relevant security aspects